 Cold air brushes again my skin and the hair on my arms stands up straight.
 Goose bumps.
 Goose bumps, in the middle of summer.
 The air conditioning in the restaurant must've been turned up as high as it could go, because despite the 90°F weather outside, I was cold.
-I snuggled up closer to Oliver to steal some of his heat.

 Of course, I was setting myself up for mockery: Cold!?!
 Do you know how warm it is today?